Tigpan-Bytes/CTF/proposal.md

 ## Need To Have List
  - 4 Catagories of challenges Crypto, Forensics (A weird mixuture of actual forensics, recon, exploitation, and web), Reverse, Prog
  - At least 4 challenges per catagory.
-These challenges will increase in difficulty from the first 1-2 being anybody can do them.
+These challenges will increase in difficulty from the first few being anybody can do them.
 Then the last being you need to be pretty skilled to complete it.
+I am aiming so that everyone will finish the first few, 50% of people will finish the ones in the middle, and only one or two teams will finish the last (for each catagory).
  - An SQL database to keep track of players, teams, and challenges completed.
  - A website to access the various challenges.
  - Ability to navigate to the various challenges and catagories of challenges.